Bonamia ostreae: Distribution

 In Europe, distribution of the parasite is along the Atlantic coast from Spain to Denmark.
 In the USA it is found on the Atlantic coast in Maine and the Pacific coast from California to Washington.
+B. ostreae is introduced in New Zealand and was first detected in the Marlborough Sounds in 2015, and it has been detected in Big Glory Bay on Stewart Island since 2017.

 Research

 A study was made in 2001 into the relative susceptibility of different strains of Ostrea edulis to the parasite Bonamia ostreae.

 Another study was made in 2004 into the incidence of infection by Bonamia ostrea in different populations of Ostrea edulis.

 A study made in 2010 aimed to evaluate the Bonamia spp. infection status of Ostrea stentina in the Mediterranean Sea.

 A further study made in 2010 investigated whether the Pacific oyster, Crassostrea gigas, could act as a carrier or a reservoir of Bonamia ostreae and transmit the infection to Ostrea edulis.

+Species specific ddPCR assays have been designed and validated for B. ostreae and B. exitiosa and in New Zealand flat oysters for biosecurity and fisheries stock management.